gen6scp/nlp_screening_task/README.md

-# Semantic Analysis and Classification of Virology Papers
+# Semantic Analysis and Classification of Virology and Epidemiology Papers

 ## Overview